 So instead of saying “5 Customers next month”, say “Pitch & convert 5 leads into paying customers”.

-Instead of “I want to learn more about Trello”, say that “I want to have created 1 new board in Trello to organize my business”.
+Instead of “I want to learn more about Trello”, say that “I want to have created 1 new board in Trello to organize my work load”.
 This will register in your brain more clearly as to what the next point of action should be.
 As opposed to keeping it vague.

 A result list is way more effective than a to-do list.
 Because at the end of the day, being busy does not translate into success.
 Doing the right things that will get you the results you want, is what we want to focus on.